Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Acknowledgements

 \section{Acknowledgements}

-IN thanks C. Hyeon for a useful email communication.
+IN thanks C.~Hyeon for a useful email communication and A.~Raghu for carefully reading the manuscript.
 The research was supported by the National Research Fund Luxembourg (project CORE ThermoComp C17/MS/11696700) and by the European Research Council, project NanoThermo (ERC-2015-CoG Agreement No. 681456).